We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 All Wusthof knives come with the same limited lifetime warranty.
 Wusthof guarantees defect-free products; however, their warranty does not cover normal wear or damage resulting from misuse.

 Wusthof has been making knives in Solingen Germany (The City of Blades) since 1814.
-Regardless of which product line you choose, with Wusthof, you get high-quality, high-performing, and elegantly designed knives that will last forever.
+Regardless of which product line you choose, with Wusthof, you get high-quality, razor-sharp, and elegantly designed knives that will last forever.

-Wusthof designed the Classic line for serious home cooks and professional chefs that are willing to pay more for the highest highest-quality, best-performing knives on the market.
+Wusthof designed the Classic line for serious home cooks and professional chefs that are willing to pay more for the highest-quality, best-performing knives on the market.

 Wusthof designed the Gourmet line for home cooks seeking the quality and performance of Wusthof knives without the high price tag of the Classic line.